haider-patanwala/IdeaBox-Backend/README.md

 4. `/utils` - Folder for extra utility functions
 5. `/middleware` - Folder for middlewares
 6. `/config` - Folder for any configuration setups
+7. `/controllers` - To manage some business logic out of routes.
 ---

 #### Other setups :